MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 A TFS _parallel job_ gives you the ability to run a single release at a time in a project collection.
 You can keep hundreds or even thousands of release jobs in your collection.
 But, to run more than one release at a time, you need additional parallel jobs.

-One free parallel job is included with every collection in a Team Foundation server.
-Every Visual Studio Enterprise subscriber in a Team Foundation server contributes one additional parallel job.
+One free parallel job is included with every collection in a Team Foundation Server.
+Every Visual Studio Enterprise subscriber in a Team Foundation Server contributes one additional parallel job.

 You can buy additional private jobs from the Visual Studio Marketplace.